Humbedooh/pypubsub/README.md

     pubsub.attach(process_event) # poll forever
 ~~~

+### Accessing older payloads via the backlog catalogue:
+If configured, via the `payload_backlog_size` setting in the main configuration, clients can
+request payloads that were pushed before they subscribed, using an `X-Fetch-Since` request
+header denoting from when (in seconds since the UNIX epoch) they wish to receive events.

+If there are any events in the backlog (private or public) that match this, they will be
+delivered to the client.
+It is worth noting here, for pseudo security reasons, that if the
+backlog maximum is set sufficiently low, this feature could be used to deduce whether or not
+private events have happened, as a client can request everything in the backlog and potentially
+gauge whether the size of the backlog differs from time to time.
+Clients without authorization
+cannot see private payloads this way, but it is theoretically possible to deduce _that they happened_.
+So...keep that in mind.

 ## Access-Control-List and private events
 PyPubSub supports private events that only authenticated clients can receive.